Retail-Aware Amazon PPC Software

 The Buy Box has been recently renamed as Featured Offer and not all sellers are eligible for it.
 Before we understand more about the eligibility criteria, let’s understand why it is important to win it.

-Why is Winning Amazon Buy Box so Important for Sellers?
+Why is Winning the Amazon Buy Box so Important for Sellers?

 More Sales